ZoomRmc/aoc2020_nim/README.md

 ## Notes on specific days
 **Spoilers below!**

+### Day 25
+Basic crypto.
+If you're afraid of Part 2 while solving the first - don't!

+### Day 24
+If you rely on properly parsing into the appropriate types and implement the basic operations, the rest is easy.

+### Day 23
+Linked lists/rings are unsurprisingly slow (nice to have all the available versions in std, though).
+Using an array as a substitute works great, even though you need to be careful with all the indexing.
+Managed to cut my initial "stream of consciousness" implementation by more than a third on a cleaning-up pass - as usual, turns out you need much fewer temporary variables than you'd think!

+### Day 22
+If you prepare the main logic right, solving the second part is easy via some tracking with a `HasSet` where the game's score serves as a key.

+### Day 21
+The day when I expected to need the whole information on the ingredients right from the start, so I didn't make a specific solution for Part 1. `std/sets` help *a lot*.
+Just a bunch of iterative exclusions and intersections.
+Straightforward and thus satisfying.

+### Day 22
+This was an easy one for me.
+Again, surprised to see some bright minds having some complications here.
+Nothing more than just reading the specifications and implementing it.
+And I have to say, we'd live in an utopian future by now if everyone could write the specs so good.

+### Day 20
+If I find a solution which is at the very least a little bit pleasant, I'll let you know.

+### Day 19
+Solved the first part with `pegs` and had to rewrite it all with `nre`, since pegs in std don't support recursion.

+### Day 18
+Finally rewritten using the somewhat clunky `eventParser` macro from `std/pegs`.
+The first part is easy, as we can eval right-to-left, the second one is too, as soon as you remember about the commutative properties of multiplication and treat a sum as a parenthesized one, in other words: multiply right to left, remember the product, multiply each term of a sum you meet by the product.
+Let the `pegs` deal with parenthesis.

+### Day 17:
+Game of Life in 3 and 4 dimensions, no twist.
+Nope, I wasn't going to treat *edge* cases this time just allotting extra cells on the edges of dimensions and skipping them when scanning in loops.
+Not feeling too enthusiastic by this point, so no generalized code, just copypasted the solution for Part 1 for Part 2.

+### Day 16:
+Wasted some time after I got the correct result (sets of possible fields for each position in a ticket) but expected to not need the final elimination so I hunted for an error that wasn't there.
+The fact that the input data has to be fitted so the results of filtering are unambiguous hints that this particular task doesn't have an elegant and truly satisfying solution.

 ### Day 15:
 [Van Eck sequence](https://oeis.org/A181391), nothing fancy, though I opted for a mutating iterator here.
 Could be sped-up with a sequence instead of a table, but the speed of a naïve solution is still reasonable.